An Exploration of Our Nation's Rich Literary Tradition

 Curriculum Guide:

-The DMPS curated Topics and Learning Targets have been updated for the 22/23 school year to account for the initial implementation of one unit from the Odell High School Literacy Curriculum.
-Teachers must create their own Odell account to access the digital curriculum materials.
-Click the image to the right to be redirected to the Odell website. |
+The DMPS curated Topics and Learning Targets have been updated for the 23/24 school year to account for the initial implementation of one unit from the Odell High School Literacy Curriculum.
+These files are accessible via Microsoft Teams.

 Complex Texts: Grade-level Materials for All